-A student who has previously studied at Lackawanna College and desires to return for part-time or full-time study after an absence of two semesters or more must apply for re-admission, pay all required fees and attend orientation prior to his/her return.
-He/she must also complete all program requirements in effect at the time the student is re-admitted.
+A student who has previously studied at Lackawanna College and desires to return for part-time or full-time study after an absence of two semesters or more must apply for re-admission, pay all required fees, and attend orientation prior to their return.
+They must also complete all program requirements in effect at the time the student is re-admitted.